-Sometimes when you get medical care or a prescription drug, you may need to pay the full cost.
-Other times, you may find that you have paid more than you expected under the coverage rules of the plan.
-In these cases, you can ask our plan to pay you back (paying you back is often called "reimbursing" you).
+If you have already paid for a Medicare service or item covered by the plan, you can ask our plan to pay you back (paying you back is often called "reimbursing" you).
 It is your right to be paid back by our plan whenever you've paid more than your share of the cost for medical services or drugs that are covered by our plan.
 There may be deadlines that you must meet to get paid back.
 Please see Section 2 of this chapter.
+When you send us a bill you have already paid, we will look at the bill and decide whether the services or drugs should be covered.
+If we decide they should be covered, we will pay you back for the services or drugs.

 There may also be times when you get a bill from a provider for the full cost of medical care you have received or possibly for more than your share of cost sharing as discussed in the document.
 First try to resolve the bill with the provider.
 If that does not work, send the bill to us instead of paying it.
 We will look at the bill and decide whether the services should be covered.
 If we decide they should be covered, we will pay the provider directly.
 If we decide not to pay it, we will notify the provider.
-You should never pay more than plan-allowed cost sharing.
+You should never pay more than plan-allowed cost-sharing.
 If this provider is contracted you still have the right to treatment.